tarantool/doc/doc/reference/reference_lua/box_info.rst

     ..  rst-class:: left-align-column-2

     ..  list-table::
-        :widths: 25 75
+        :widths: 30 70
         :header-rows: 1

         *   - Name
             - Use

         *  - :doc:`./box_info/info`
-           - Return all keys and values provided in the submodule
+           - Get all keys and values provided by the ``box.info`` submodule

+        *  - :doc:`./box_info/cluster`
+           - Information about the cluster to which the current instance belongs

+        *  - :doc:`./box_info/config`
+           - The instance's state in regard to configuration

+        *  - :doc:`./box_info/election`
+           - The current state of this replica set node in regard to leader election

         *  - :doc:`./box_info/gc`
-           - Return info about garbage collector
+           - Get information about the Tarantool garbage collector

+        *  - :doc:`./box_info/hostname`
+           - The hostname that identifies a machine the current instance is running on

+        *  - :doc:`./box_info/id`
+           - A numeric identifier of the current instance within the replica set

+        *  - :doc:`./box_info/listen`
+           - A real address to which an instance is bound

+        *  - :doc:`./box_info/lsn`
+           - A log sequence number (LSN) for the latest entry in the instance's write-ahead log (WAL)

         *  - :doc:`./box_info/memory`
-           - Return info about memory usage
+           - Get information about memory usage for the current instance

+        *  - :doc:`./box_info/name`
+           - The name of the current instance

+        *  - :doc:`./box_info/package`
+           - The package name

+        *  - :doc:`./box_info/pid`
+           - Get a process ID of the current instance

+        *  - :doc:`./box_info/replicaset`
+           - Information about the replica set to which the current instance belongs

+        *  - :doc:`./box_info/replication`
+           - Statistics for all instances in the replica set

         *  - :doc:`./box_info/replication_anon`
            - List all the anonymous replicas following the instance

-        *  - :doc:`./box_info/replication`
-           - Return statistics for all instances in the replica set

-        *  - :doc:`./box_info/listen`
-           - Return a real address to which an instance was bound

-        *  - :doc:`./box_info/election`
-           - Show the current state of a replica set node in regards to leader election

-        *  - :doc:`./box_info/synchro`
+        *  - :doc:`./box_info/ro`
-           - Show the current state of synchronous replication
+           - The current mode of the instance (writable or read-only)

         *  - :doc:`./box_info/ro_reason`
-           - Show the current mode of an instance (writable or read-only)
+           - The reason why the current instance is read-only

         *  - :doc:`./box_info/schema_version`
-           - Show the database schema version
+           - The database schema version

+        *  - :doc:`./box_info/signature`
+           - The sum of all ``lsn`` values from each vector clock for all instances in the replica set

+        *  - :doc:`./box_info/sql`
+           - Get information about the cache for all SQL prepared statements

+        *  - :doc:`./box_info/status`
+           - The current state of the instance

+        *  - :doc:`./box_info/synchro`
+           - The current state of synchronous replication

+        *  - :doc:`./box_info/uptime`
+           - The number of seconds since the instance started

+        *  - :doc:`./box_info/uuid`
+           - A globally unique identifier of the current instance

+        *  - :doc:`./box_info/vclock`
+           - A table with the vclock values of all instances in a replica set which have made data changes

+        *  - :doc:`./box_info/version`
+           - The Tarantool version

+        *  - :doc:`./box_info/vinyl`
+           - (Deprecated) Get runtime statistics for the vinyl storage engine

 ..  toctree::
     :hidden:

     box_info/info
+    box_info/cluster
+    box_info/config
+    box_info/election
     box_info/gc
+    box_info/hostname
+    box_info/id
+    box_info/listen
+    box_info/lsn
     box_info/memory
+    box_info/name
+    box_info/package
+    box_info/pid
+    box_info/replicaset
+    box_info/replication
     box_info/replication_anon
-    box_info/replication
-    box_info/listen
-    box_info/election
-    box_info/synchro
+    box_info/ro
     box_info/ro_reason
     box_info/schema_version
+    box_info/signature
+    box_info/sql
+    box_info/status
+    box_info/synchro
+    box_info/uptime
+    box_info/uuid
+    box_info/vclock
+    box_info/version
+    box_info/vinyl